 Prior Surname Meaning, History & Origin

-which described an official that was ranked below an abbot
+The spelling can be either Prior or Pryor.
+The surname originates from the Old English word prior, which described an official that was ranked below an abbot in a monastery.

-Prior Resources on
+Prior Surname Resources on

 - The Priors Priors from Cornwall to Australia.

 - The Prior Family Tree